amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/spark-notes.md

      3. RDD Transformation

 #### What are different operation that RDD Supports?
-     1. Transformation - It results into a new RDD.
+1. Transformation - It results into a new RDD.<br/>
 2. Action - Action is the endpoint for the transformation where the final result is returned to driver program.

 # Spark SQL